 In March 2012 it was reported that the company plans to enter the AMOLED market.
 The original plan was to start production by the end of 2012 in a 4.5-Gen LTPS line, but that never materialized.
 In October 2012 AUO filed a law suit against two of its former executives that allegedly stole technologies (including AMOLED related ones) from the company and supplied it to CSOT.

-Towards the end of 2013 it was reported that TCL and CSOT will invest 24.4 billion yuan (just over $4 billion) to build a new 8.5-Gen TV fab in Shenzhen.
-The fab will have an Oxide-TFT line that will produce both LCD and AMOLED displays.
-In 2016 TCL revised this plan - which currently calls for a Gen-11 LCD and OLED fab to be built by 2019.
+Towards the end of 2013 it was reported that TCL and CSOT will invest 24.4 billion yuan (just over $4 billion) to build a new 8.5-Gen Oxide-TFT LCD+OLED TV fab in Shenzhen.
+In 2016 TCL revised its plan - and said that the new fab will use 11-Gen substrates and is to be built by 2019.
+In May 2018 TCL announced it has approved this plan, but now targets 2021 for actual production.

 In April 2017 CSOT announced plans to construct a 6-Gen LTPS flexible AMOLED production line in Wuhan, China, in a $5.08 billion investment.
 In June 2017 CSoT started construction at the site.